 Collecting Patches (or whatever fits your theme)

 Have on hand several items.
 Have a list of things they have to do to earn patches, similar to the bingo list.
-Tailor it to your Croptalkä and/or theme (for instance, if you are doing camp Wannacropalot and make patches, they earn a swimming patch for using the ocean wave or wavy Borderlineä, an archery patch for using the circle cutter, etc. I used clip art and hand drawings to make patches...made color copies and then put them on construction paper circles...very time consuming.
+Tailor it to your theme (for instance, if you are doing camp Wannacropalot and make patches, they earn a swimming patch for using a wavy border ruler, an archery patch for using the circle cutter, etc. I used clip art to make patches . . . made color copies and then put them on construction paper circles . . . very time consuming.
 You could cut colored circles and write "archery" or "swimming" when they earn one.
 They can only earn a patch once.
 Have them tape it to their shirt with tape runner or splits.
-I gave a surprise prize to the lady with the most patches when we took a dinner break.
-At the end of the night, they trade in patches for prizes...3 for a die-cut...6 for a die-cut and sticker strip...9 for that plus paper...etc.
-You can control what stickers, die-cut, etc. they choose by having them draw from a bag for each item...this helps you either keep the theme or give away stuff you have extra of.
+I gave a prize to the one with the most patches when we took a dinner break.
+At the end of the night, they trade in patches for prizes . . .
+3 for a die-cut . . .
+6 for a die-cut and sticker strip . . .
+9 for that plus paper . . . etc. You can control what stickers, die-cut, etc. they choose by having them draw from a bag for each item . . . this helps you keep the theme or give away stuff you have extra of.
 This could work for ornaments or hearts or whatever.
-For hearts, I would tie it to something like using the pink fine tip and bold pens, using the red pens, using the scallop heart template, using the regular heart template, using a heart die-cut, using the Victorian borderline, using Mrs. G rose stickers, etc. You could use cheap children's valentines instead of cutting out a bunch of hearts.
+For hearts, I would tie it to something like using the pink or red pens, using heart templates, using a heart die-cut, using the Victorian border ruler, using rose stickers, etc. You could use cheap children's valentines instead of cutting out a bunch of hearts.

 At camp Wannacropalot, I also had them fishing out of a cooler with a child's fishing game.
-They were wary at first, but soon they were excitedly lining up to do it after they finished each page.
-I had a little stool they sat on so they couldn't see in the cooler.
-A yellow fish meant 1/2 sheet of paper and they drew out of a bag with snips of paper in it to see what they got...for stickers, they drew from a selection of bug and camping stickers.
+They were wary at first, but soon they were lining up to do it after they finished each page.
+A yellow fish meant 1/2 sheet of paper . . . for stickers, they drew from a selection of bug and camping stickers.

 Let's Make a Deal

 Put slips of paper in a bag with commonly photographed (but not too common) items written on them.
 Periodically pull one out and call it out.
-The first person to produce a picture of that item wins a prize...say, one die-cut...they then take a chance...if they can produce a picture of the next item drawn within 5 minutes, they get a bigger prize (5 die-cuts or something like that).
+The first person to produce a picture of that item wins a prize . . . say, one die-cut . . . they then take a chance . . . if they can produce a picture of the next item drawn within five minutes, they get a bigger prize (5 die-cuts or something like that).
+If they can't produce the second picture they don't get any prize.

-A modification of this is to ask for a page where they used a particular product or tool.
+A modification is to ask for a page where they used a particular product or tool.

-I do a grand prize drawing with an entry for every page completed...at my next 12 hour CTYD, I will have an in-your-seat drawing where you win if you are sitting in a chair with a sticker under it.
+At my next crop, I will have a drawing where you win if you are sitting in a chair with a sticker under it.

-May also do one sometime where when you finish your first page, you pick a balloon and pop it and get the prize written on the slip of paper inside.
+I may also do one where when you finish your first page, you pick a balloon and pop it and get the prize written on the slip of paper inside.

-Before the crop put slips of paper with items on them like star template, ocean borderline or purple ABC's into a bag.
-Every hour you draw one.
+Before the crop put slips of paper with items on them like star template, ocean border ruler or purple ABC's into a bag.
+Draw one every hour.
 The first person who shows you a page with that item wins a prize.
-You can have another bag with one lesser prize and two slightly higher prizes in it.
+Have another bag with one lesser prize and two slightly higher prizes in it.
 They can take a chance and draw from the bag and try for a bigger prize.
 For instance, their first prize is a die-cut.
-In the deal bag are slips of paper for 2 sticker mods, 2 sheets of paper, or 1 triangle.
+In the deal bag are slips of paper for two sticker mods, two sheets of paper, or one triangle.

 Fill the Stocking

-Each person got a zip-lock bag; this was their "stocking" (for other months, change it to "backpack" or "candy box" or "handbag" or whatever.)
+Each person got a zip-lock bag; this is their "stocking" (for other months, change it to "backpack", "candy box", "handbag", or whatever.)

 For each page completed, the participant gets a small prize to add to their "stocking".